Rheinhauss/dr_checker_4_linux/README.md

 # Triage

-Obviously there are many results that need to be triaged.
+Obviously, there are many results that need to be triaged.
 Feel free to send me kudos and/or DR.Checker team if you will get a CVE/vuln out of it.